JIceberg/grouch/readme.md

 ### Info

-From the CLI, run `python src/info.py CRN-1 CRN-2` and a notification will be sent containing information for the class.
+From the CLI, run `python src/info.py [SEASON] CRN-1 CRN-2 ...` and a notification will be sent containing information for the class.
 This does not loop, unlike the tracker.